Tax-Free Savings Account (TFSA)

 How it works

 Withdrawals: You can withdraw any amount from a TFSA at any time without paying tax.
-You can also put that money back into your TFSA, although you must wait until the next calendar year to avoid penalties.
+You can also put that money back into your TFSA, but you must wait until the next calendar year if you’ve contributed the maximum amount.